OpenRTX/openrtx.github.io/compiling.md

 #### MacOS toolchain setup

 The MacOS toolchain setup is similar to that for Linux.
-Currently, the Zephyr-based tagets can't be built on MacOS.
+Currently, the Zephyr-based targets can't be built on MacOS.

 To install the basic tools required to compile both the Linux emulator and the firmware images, you can use [Homebrew](https://brew.sh/).
 Most developers will already have it installed, otherwise follow the instructions at the link.
 Git and the Xcode tools are automatically installed during the Homebrew installation process, while `meson` needs to be installed separately with the following command: